Abraham: Father of a Nation

-Once in Egypt, they saw that there was danger of being killed or enslaved for this reason and so they concocted a plan whereby they said (which was half true) that they were brother and sister.
-If someone wanted her, they would negotiate, not kill him because she was available as his sister.
+Once in Egypt, they saw that there was danger of being killed or enslaved for this reason and so they concocted a plan whereby they said (which was partially true) that they were brother and sister.
+If someone wanted her, they would negotiate and not kill him because she was available as his sister.
 They also forgot God's other promise to protect them from harm.

 Not only was Sarai noticed, she was noticed by the princes who served Pharaoh.
 They praised her (Hallal – Hebrew word used for praise in worship used first time here for Sarai).
 It seems that her beauty and her character were worthy of such praise that she was not raped or taken as slave but the Pharaoh took her into his harem in order to prepare her for marriage.
 Abram was treated well because of her.

-Their plan was working well: they avoided the famine, they avoided attack and they were becoming wealthy at the hands of the king Their plan was also causing some problems: They were losing each other, they were jeopardizing the seed of the savior and they were forfeiting all the promises of God.
+Their plan was working well: they avoided the famine, they avoided attack and they were becoming wealthy through the generosity of the king.
+Their plan was also causing some problems: They were losing each other, were jeopardizing the seed of the savior and they were forfeiting all the promises that God had made to them.
 It was a long-term loss for a short-term gain.

 At this point God intervenes.
 We do not know what and for how long but Pharaoh's family and household begin to suffer plagues.
-In some way the Pharaoh is made to understand that the cause of it is Sarai and that she is Abraham's wife.
+In some way the Pharaoh is made to understand that the cause of his problems is Sarai, and that she is Abraham's wife.
 He is also made to understand that these people are protected by God.
-Otherwise he would have killed them both or at least have killed Abram and enslaved Sarai.
+Otherwise, he would have killed them both or at least have killed Abram and enslaved Sarai.
 We see instead that the Pharaoh gives a sharp rebuke to Abram.
 In the rebuke the king reproaches him not only for his deception but his lack of faith:

-- He is upset that he might have been fooled into taking another man's wife and suffering the wrath of God for this.
-He was upset that Abraham, a man he blessed and seemed to admire (gifts, favors, etc.) would do this to him.
+- He is upset that he might have been fooled into taking another man's wife and suffered the wrath of God for this.
+He was also upset that Abraham, a man he blessed and seemed to admire (gifts, favors, etc.), would do this to him.

 - He, at least, believed enough in the God of Abram to spare him and send him on his way.
 His rebuke is especially harsh because at this point he believes God more than Abram does since he has obeyed God in sparing these people.

-In the end he does not take her as wife, allows Abram to keep all his wealth and assures them the protection they need to leave the country.
+In the end he does not take her as wife, allows Abram to keep all of his wealth and assures them the protection they need to leave the country safely.